-Practical Law
+Practical Law / Lexis PSL

-Practical Law is available for use within the Inn libraries.
-Although originally designed as a Know How resource for law firms, the database now contains much material of wider relevance, including practice notes on procedure, drafting guides and checklists.
-Practical Law also features legislation trackers and legal updates by topic area.
+These databases are available for use within the Inn libraries.
+Originally designed as know how resources, they now contain much material of wider relevance, including practice notes on procedure, drafting guides and checklists.
+They also feature legislation trackers and legal updates by topic area.